 If it’s a few pain point solutions that the business needs, then IT can build and maintain these processes with Power Apps and Power Automate.

-However, if you are automating multiple processes, then the IT Departments ability to turn around these processes quickly and commit to their continued maintenance can be problematic.
+But if you are automating multiple processes, then IT's ability to turn these processes around quickly and commit to their continued maintenance can be problematic.
 This is when it's worth evaluating Power Apps & Power Automate alternatives for digital transformation.

-FlowForma Governance empowers IT to quickly create sandboxes for process managers, enabling the business to test within their own individual sandbox without any risk to a production environment.
-Here they can build out flows and test different processes, before applying to IT to have them promoted for day-to-day use by the business.
+FlowForma Governance empowers IT to quickly create sandboxes for process managers, enabling the business to test within their own sandbox without any risk to a production environment.
+Here they can build flows and test different processes, before applying to IT to have them promoted for day-to-day use by the business.
 It’s a ‘win-win’ easing the reliance on IT but ensuring that nothing goes awry and that they get the final say before anything goes ‘live’.

 If you are looking to move paper processes online, we would be happy to help you.
 Building processes at scale and in a timely fashion can be a challenge for some at the moment, feel free to get in touch with us and we will do what we can to help.